simoncblyth/opticks/notes/progress.rst

 * 11/26 : change spho label gn field to uchar4, as need to pass FastSim ARTD flg via trackinfo for the U4Recorder to work with multiple PMTs
 * 11/25 : increase the bounce limit, add extra record plotting to xxv.sh
 * 11/25 : review U4Recorder+SEvt, add SEvt::resumePhoton in attempt to handle FastSim/SlowSim transition detected by fSuspend track status in U4Recorder
-* 11/23 : save/restore when labelling in U4Recorder::PreUserTrackingAction_Optical succeeds to allow geant4 rerunning of single photons without precooked rand
-oms by storing the g4state MixMaxRng into an NP array managed within SEvt
+* 11/23 : save/restore when labelling in U4Recorder::PreUserTrackingAction_Optical succeeds to allow geant4 rerunning of single photons without precooked randoms by storing the g4state MixMaxRng into an NP array managed within SEvt
 * 11/22 : U4Recorder::saveOrLoadStates attempting to save and restore g4 random states, for pure optical single selected photon rerun
 * 11/22 : NP::MakeSelectCopy for array masking, eg to rerun a single generated photon
 * 11/20 : PMTFastSim integration in GeoChain for translate.sh and extg4 for xxv.sh, expand storch.h adding T_LINE